BhavikaDM/e-commerse-sales-analysis/README.md

 # e-commerce-sales-analysis
-In this project i have analyzed 4 months sales data using python
+In this project we have analyzed 4 months sales data using python.

-Dataset
 The dataset which is used is of an ecommerse website
 Source: https://www.kaggle.com/datasets/shilongzhuang/-women-clothing-ecommerce-sales-data

-Steps to data analysis
+As we start exploring the data we come to know that the data is uncleaned and has so many error, by using various python libraries we are going to cleaned the data and interpreting the hidden insights from the data to support the business growth.

+# Steps of Data Analysis
+When we decide to